 Needless to say, this is realistic.
 A Distributed-Denial-of-Service (DDoS) attack targets a business or important online resource and renders it unusable to the public by overwhelming it with traffic from multiple sources.
 This can affect daily business operations.

-DDsS attacks at 3 am and the fictional E Corp is down for one hour, resulting in a total revenue loss of approximately $13 million.
-In reality, DDOS attacks can cause severe revenue losses.
-The average distributed denial-of-service (DDoS) attack costs a business roughly $40,000 per hour.
+DDoS attacks at 3am and the fictional E Corp is down for one hour, resulting in a total revenue loss of approximately $13 million.
+In reality, DDoS attacks can cause severe revenue losses.
+The average DDoS attack costs a business roughly $40,000 per hour.
 This technique has been used in several past real-life security incidents, most notably the Sony PlayStation breach in which the account information of 77 million users was stolen under the cloak of a large-scale coordinated denial-of-service attack.

 Network protection is not enough.
 You must also protect your data.